jdcloudcom/en/documentation/IoT/IoT-Core/Introduction/Features.md

 - Device data collection: Report the device data through the Thing Model to the cloud, and search the device data at any time
 - Device deletion: Disable or delete warning devices through the Cloud Console, deploy devices and manage devices conveniently

-## Device Shadow

-- Provide cache mechanism of device shadow to ensure devices communicates reliably and normally under unstable network

-## Product Management
+## Device Management

-- Product creation: Customize products or create products by presetting template.
-- Dynamic registration of device: Set the verification method for all devices under the products.
-    - Disable dynamic registration: All devices shall adopt the one machine and one password verification method.
-    - Enable dynamic registration: All devices shall adopt the one model and one password verification method.
+- Thing Model: Function description of device on cloud, which is used for standardizing data through a unified Thing Model and covers device telemetering data attribute, device status attribute and device control command Thing Model adopts the description in the format of JSON.
+- Creation of thing type: Three thing types can be created, including directly connected device, connection proxy device and indirectly connected device
-- Production deletion: Delete the created product through the Cloud Console.
-Note: If a device has been registered under the product, the product cannot be deleted!
+- Deletion of thing type: Delete created thing type via the Cloud Console.
+Note: If a device has been registered under a thing type, such thing type cannot be deleted.

-## Product Thing Model

 - Thing Model: The functional descriptions of devices on cloud, through unified Thing Model definition and standard data, include the device telemetry data attribute, device status attribute and device control instruction.
 Thing Model is described with JSON format.

-- Thing Model – device telemetry data: The packet streaming data of device uplink is an observation value describing objective facts, which cannot be modified by the Cloud service or other applications.
+-- Thing Model – device telemetry data: The packet streaming data of device uplink is an observation value describing objective facts, which cannot be modified by the Cloud service or other applications.

-- Thing Model - device status attribute: Compared with packet data, the device status data, such as running status of device, is updated with lower frequency.
+-- Thing Model - device status attribute: Compared with packet data, the device status data, such as running status of device, is updated with lower frequency.
 The status attribute can be modified by the Cloud Service or other applications.

-- Thing Model – device control instruction: The control instructions of devices actively called by the Cloud service or other applications or triggered by a rule in the rule engine will not modify the device status attribute.
+-- Thing Model – device control instruction: The control instructions of devices actively called by the Cloud service or other applications or triggered by a rule in the rule engine will not modify the device status attribute.
 For example, the message broadcast instruction of all devices.
+- Provide equipment shadow caching mechanism and guarantee the device communication is reliable and normal in case of unstable network

+- Device registration: Register a device via a customized product or pre-set thing type.

+- Device group: Device groups can be created according to demands and selection of device under the parent level is supported.

 ## Rule Engine